DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 The sound format Minecraft uses is `.ogg`.
 Free converting tools can be found online, one recommended option being [Audio-Online-Convert.com.](https://audio.online-convert.com/convert-to-ogg).
 For organization's sake, if you're adding new sounds, it is recommended that you place them in a folder named `Custom`.
 Minecraft's default resource organizes it's sounds by [category](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/SoundCategory.html).
-You can find Minecraft's default resource sound index here: `/.minecraft/assets/indexes/1.15.json`; where `1.15` is the versions we're using in this guide.
+You can find Minecraft's default resource sound index here: `.minecraft/assets/indexes/1.18.json`; where `1.18` is the Minecraft version to use.
 All of your sound files <span class="parens">('.ogg' files)</span> should be saved in this directory.

 ### Putting It Together: Using Denizen With Your New Pack